FAQsWhat is the Junior League?

 What is a Sustainer Member?

 Sustaining members are those members who have fulfilled the Active membership requirements of the League and who continue to support the League and the community.
-Sustaining members shall have all the benefits of membership except that they may not hold office or vote.
+Sustaining members shall have all the benefits of membership except that they may not vote.